Tryczek/PWr-UCISW/README.md

 ### Lab3: Combinational and Sequential Circuits

-Lab3 covers the use of VHDL to describe and simulate typical combinational and sequential circuits.

 **Files:**
 - `designs.vhd`: Main VHDL file containing circuit descriptions.
 - `parameters.ini`: File containing simulation parameters.